gaith7/Recommendation/README.md

 * Python PIL (pip install Pillow)
 * The CloudHarmony dataset is available in Excel format in the file "Cloud.xlsx".
 * The Epinions dataset is available in text format in the file "Epinions.txt".

+## Implementation
+There are two files for the code

+* The CloudHarmony dataset is available in Excel format in the file "Cloud.xlsx".
+* The Epinions dataset is available in text format in the file "Epinions.txt".
+* The main class is "Main.m".
+* The Dempster-Shafer aggregation code is described in the class "DempsterShafer.m".
+* The decision tree code is described in the class "DecBoot.m".
+* The comparison with the "Fuzzy Formal Concept Analysis" model is available in the folder "Fuzzy FCA".

+For the fuzzy logic part (Fuzzy FCA), we designed our system logic beforehand by using Fuzzy Logic Designer inside MATLAB toolkit.
+Once we have the .fis (fuzzy inference system) file which describes our fuzzy system, we connect our Python code to MATLAB in order to let it automatically evaluate user input.

+**Please note: BigTrustScheduling is not yet production ready.
+However, the project is rapidly progressing with some very useful features.**